Bring Your Class to LACMA

 Increase students’ powers of perception and stimulate interest in the visual arts and our multicultural heritage.
 School tours are led by LACMA's trained art docents, who engage students in active looking and discussion focusing on a select number of works in the collection.
 Tours are aligned with state content standards for history/social science and language arts and the new core curriculum.

-Tours begin September 24th for the 2012-13 school year.
-Reserve a tour below.
+Sign up for our school programs emails.
 College groups, summer camps and scout groups may arrange self-led visits during public hours.
 See below for more information.

 ElementaryThese tours are offered at 10 and 11:15 am and last 60 minutes.
 Each tour can accept a maximum of 120 students each hour.